chrissearle/www_cso/posts/2020/04/01-observable-account.md

 date: 2020-04-01 08:15 +0200
 tags: ios, swift, swiftui, xcode, s'banken
 series: Revisiting the S'banken API with SwiftUI
+intro: So far we are showing the account balances - and the next step is really to sort out the transaction view.
 ---

 So far we are showing the account balances - and the next step is really to sort out the transaction view.